alenkis/alenkis/content/blog/semigroup/index.md

 ---

 Composability is arguably one of the stronger features of the functional programming paradigm because it allows us to write modular code and achieve complex behavior by composing the smaller pieces together (think LEGO!).
-Functional programming provides us patterns to abstract certain operations over different types (making them polymorphic), making them more generic, reusable and testable.
-One such operation is merging or combining.
+Functional programming provides us patterns to abstract certain operations over different types (making them polymorphic), thus achieving more generic, reusable and testable code.

-_But, what does it really mean to combine things together?_
+One such operation is merging or combining. _But, what does it really mean to combine things together?_

 We already know how to combine strings: